Home Piercings Inner Ear Pain after Daith Piercing: Tips & Solutions

 If you get a daith piercing, you might feel intense pain if you accidentally sleep on or touch it.
 It can also get caught on clothing or hats, causing discomfort.
 As it heals, the piercing may feel itchy.

-This article will discuss the pain associated with ear piercings, including the possible causes, ways to reduce discomfort, and the effectiveness of daith piercings for chronic pain.
+This article will discuss the pain associated with inner ear piercings, including the possible causes, ways to reduce discomfort, and the effectiveness after daith piercings for chronic pain.
 We aim to provide solutions for those suffering from inner ear pain following a daith piercing.

 Inner Ear Pain after Daith Piercing: What is It?